 We are not robots.
 We are human beings.
 Flawed.
 Imperfect.
 Fallible.
 We are sometimes, slow and inefficient, and at other times bruised and hurting.
 And that’s perfectly okay.

 We need to develop a sensitivity that alerts us of the hard-driving ways that erode our self-esteem and drain our spirit.
-Having this awareness and focusing on what we’re doing well, right now, is the first step towards making a healthy shift.
+Focusing on what we’re doing well, right now, is the first step towards making a healthy shift.
 As spiritual leader Eckhart Tolle says, “the decision to make the present moment your friend is the end of the ego.”

-If you’re ready to make that transition into self-acceptance, watching out for these five signs of will help you weed out thoughts patterns that don’t serve you and may indicate you’re being too hard on yourself:
+If you’re ready to make that transition into self-acceptance, watching out for these five signs of will help you weed out thoughts patterns that indicate you’re being too hard on yourself:

 1. You’re never satisfied with what you do: When you’re too hard on yourself, you’ll never feel like what you do is good enough.
 You’ll always manage to find mistakes and blow them out of proportion.
 You will fixate on everything wrong instead of considering what you’re doing right.
 Whether it’s a creative project or a relationship you pour time into, the least you can do is give yourself a pat on your back, because that is what will motivate you to keep going.